Acts and Regulations

 6(1)No person shall

-(a) operate or hold himself, herself or itself out as operating an agency unless that person holds a licence to operate an agency, and
+(a) operate or hold themselves out as operating an agency unless that person holds a licence to operate an agency,

-(b) act or hold himself, herself or itself out as acting as an agent unless that person holds a licence to act as an agent.
+(b) act or hold themselves out as acting as an agent unless that person holds a licence to act as an agent,

 6(2)An agent who acts otherwise than as an employee of an agency shall be deemed to be both an agency and an employee of that agency, and shall not act unless licensed both as an agency and as an agent.